• Skip to primary navigation

 • chicken broth

-• chicken base (I like Better Than Bouillon brand)
+• chicken base (I like Better Than Bouillon brand)- this is the secret to really good soup!

 • season salt (Lawry’s)